Kansas's 27th Senate district

 Kansas's 27th Senate district is one of 40 districts in the Kansas Senate.
-It has been represented by Republican Gene Suellentrop since 2017, succeeding fellow Republican Leslie Donovan.
+It has been represented by Republican Joe Claeys since 2025.

 Geography

 District 27 is based in the western reaches of Wichita in Sedgwick County, also covering some or all of the suburbs of Colwich, Andale, Maize, and Goddard.

 The district is located entirely within Kansas's 4th congressional district, and overlaps with the 90th, 91st, 94th, 100th, 101st, and 105th districts of the Kansas House of Representatives.